QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/clauses/from.md

 ```
 </div><div>

-In many scenario, you will select more than one table.
+In many scenarios, you will select more than one table.
 If these tables share attributes with the same name, we need to prefix them.

 ```sql!
 SELECT xxx.* FROM xxx [...]; -- table prefixed